 I am exploring the benefits of applying tax refunds directly to student loan balances.

 Another way to chip away at your student loan debt is by using your tax refunds wisely.
 Rather than using it for a shopping spree or vacation, consider applying the refund directly to your student loan balance.
-This can help reduce the principal amount owed and save you money on interest in the long run.
+This can reduce the principal amount owed and save you money on interest in the long run.
 It may not be the most exciting use of your refund, but it’s a smart financial move that will bring you closer to being debt-free.

 I considered the impact of making extra payments or paying more than the minimum monthly requirement.